benbaptist/minecraft-wrapper/documentation/player.rst

              will check THAT PLAYER's permission instead!
 Useful for checking a player's permission for someone who is not logged in and has no player object.
+            :group_match: return a permission for any group the player is a member of.
+If False, will only return permissions player has directly.
+            :find_child_groups: If group matching, this will
+             additionally locate matches when a group contains a permission that is another group's name.
+So if group 'admin' contains a permission called 'moderator', anyone with group admin will also have group moderator's permissions as well.

         :returns:  Boolean indicating whether player has permission or not.